-The Company does not have a share option programme.
+The Company does not have a share option programme for the reporting period.

 The Company applies the provisions of IFRS 2 Share-based Payment to the recognition of actual share-based payments when measuring potential future share option programmes.
 If share-based payments are made in equity instruments, any costs arising in connection with such payments are charged to equity while in the case of settlement in liquid assets, they are charged to financial liabilities as staff costs.